Cogito, ergo sum: Use of "I"

 In Descartes, The Project of Pure Enquiry, English philosopher Bernard Williams provides a history and full evaluation of this issue.
 The first to raise the "I" problem was Pierre Gassendi, who in his Disquisitio Metaphysica, as noted by Saul Fisher, "points out that recognition that one has a set of thoughts does not imply that one is a particular thinker or another. …[T]he only claim that is indubitable here is the agent-independent claim that there is cognitive activity present."

 The objection, as presented by Georg Lichtenberg, is that rather than supposing an entity that is thinking, Descartes should have said: "thinking is occurring."
 That is, whatever the force of the cogito, Descartes draws too much from it; the existence of a thinking thing, the reference of the "I," is more than the cogito can justify.
 Friedrich Nietzsche criticized the phrase in that it presupposes that there is an "I", that there is such an activity as "thinking", and that "I" know what "thinking" is.
 He suggested a more appropriate phrase would be "it thinks" wherein the "it" could be an impersonal subject as in the sentence "It is raining."

 Søren Kierkegaard

 The Danish philosopher Søren Kierkegaard called the phrase a tautology in his Concluding Unscientific Postscript.
 He argues that the cogito already presupposes the existence of "I", and therefore concluding with existence is logically trivial.
-Kierkegaard's argument can be made clearer if one extracts the premise "I think" into the premises "'x' thinks" and "I am that 'x'", where "x" is used as a placeholder in order to disambiguate the "I" from the thinking thing.
+Kierkegaard's argument can be made clearer if one extracts the premise "I think" into the premises x' thinks" and "I am that 'x, where "x" is used as a placeholder in order to disambiguate the "I" from the thinking thing.

 Here, the cogito has already assumed the "I"'s existence as that which thinks.
 For Kierkegaard, Descartes is merely "developing the content of a concept", namely that the "I", which already exists, thinks.
 As Kierkegaard argues, the proper logical flow of argument is that existence is already assumed or presupposed in order for thinking to occur, not that existence is concluded from that thinking.
+He writes, "If the I in cogito is understood to be an individual human being, then the statement demonstrates nothing: I am thinking ergo I am, but if I am thinking, no wonder, then, that I am; after all, it has already been said, and the first [sentence] consequently says even more than the last."